-Gathering around the table with friends and family is the true essence of the season.
-Here, inspiration for holiday food and fun that will take you through the festive season!
+Gathering around the table with friends and family is the true essence of the holidays.
+Here, some tips for no-stress entertaining to take you through the festive season.

 1. FAMILY & FRIENDS

 Enlist the help of the kids and grandkids to deck the halls.
 If you’ve got heirlooms, you can take this opportunity to tell stories and share some precious family history.
 And their child’s eye may help you add a bit of merriment and whimsy into this year’s decor.
 Why not set out a bright mixing bowl of vintage ornaments?

 4. PLAN YOUR MENU

 With greater foodie awareness comes the knowledge that one size does not fit all.
 Food sensitivities, allergies and lifestyle choices are something to be considered when curating the holiday menu.
 Visit your local Metro for fresh seasonal picks that will add a healthy variety of smart food.
 We suggest – more vegetable side dishes, using gluten-free bread for the stuffing and offering sparkling water in lieu of sparkling wine.

 Whether you call it stuffing, dressing or the yummy side dish that cooks along with the bird, we have easy ways to make it from scratch or – shh! we won’t tell – the best brands that come out of the packaged goods aisle.
 Health tip: add fresh or frozen cranberries to boost the antioxidant and vitamin factor of this classic side dish.

 Are you having friends?
 Family?
 Both?
 Is it a multi-gen affair?
 Think about how Great Uncle Frank may feel about sitting next to your going-through-the-Goth-phase niece.
 Yeah, we thought so too.
 Enlist the kids or grandkids to help create place settings — who doesn’t love bold crayon printing in holiday red and green? — and let the festivities begin.
 Great Uncle Frank may just learn a new thing or two.